 serve to reduce the tax burden; unlike non-refundable tax credits, all amounts are paid to the taxfiler.
-Among these refundable tax credits are the Federal Sales Tax (FST) credit (for 1989 and 1990), the Goods and Services Tax (GST) credit (beginning in 1990), the Harmonized Sales Tax (HST) credit (beginning in 1997) and provincial refundable tax credits (beginning in 1990).
-Included are the refundable provincial tax credits received by taxfilers in Manitoba, Ontario and Quebec (since 1990), British Columbia and the Northwest Territories (since 1993), Quebec family allowances (beginning with 1994) and the British Columbia family bonus (beginning with 1996).
+Among these refundable tax credits are the Federal Sales Tax (FST) credit (for 1989 and 1990), the Goods and Services Tax (GST) credit (beginning in 1990), the GST/HST credit (beginning in 1997) and provincial refundable tax credits (beginning in 1990).
+Included are the refundable provincial tax credits received by taxfilers in Manitoba, Ontario and Quebec (since 1990), British Columbia and the Northwest Territories (since 1993), Quebec family allowances (beginning with 1994), British Columbia family bonus (beginning with 1996) and New Brunswick and Alberta family allowances (beginning with 1997).